JiveOff/JiveOff/README.md

     - SCR Admin: Moderation Bot with API tools
     - SCR Trainer: Bot showing the next trainings
     - SCR Assistance: Assistance Bot with a custom ticket system
-    - SCR Transcript: A TTS/STT Bot that connects to voice channels to help our disabled supervisors
+    - SCR Transcript: A TTS/STT Bot that connects to voice channels to help supervisors+ that have disabilities

 ### 😄 Pronouns: He/him